hackle/blogger/src/raw/no-interface-just-use-functions.md

 }
 ```

 Regrettably, that's a lot of code!
-However, I hope the style of these **52** (keep this in mind) lines look familiar to you - `LatteMaker` takes its dependencies in the form of interfaces through its constructor.
+However, I hope the style of these **52** (keep this in mind) lines looks familiar to you - `LatteMaker` takes its dependencies in the form of interfaces through its constructor.
 Responsibilities are clearly separated.
 We can see this will work well with dependency injectors, and will be a breeze to unit test with the help of mocking frameworks.

 ## using interfaces as a popular practice